Information for GP Synergy GP registrars, PEP participants, GP supervisors, practice staff, clinical teaching visitors and other stakeholders.

-Registrars: Medical Educator, Education Coordinator, Registrar Liaison Officer, Rural Support Officer, Special Education Programs Manager
+Registrars: Medical Educator, Education Coordinator, Registrar Liaison Officer, Rural Support Officer, Rural Programs Manager

 - RACGP GP Support Program: Three free one-hour sessions with a psychologist face-to-face or by telephone.
 RACGP members also have access to counselling for traumatic incidents or crisis situations.
 This service is available 24 hours, seven days a week.